Parish Council Notices

 - Planks Farm Shop Lydeway

-In an Emergency: Dial 999 - As the defibrillators are not housed in a cabinet they do not require a code.
-Again, someone stay with the patient and someone go to collect the defibrillator and take it to the casualty.
-Open the case and follow the verbal instructions until the Ambulance Crew arrive.
+In an Emergency: Dial 999 and Wiltshire Ambulance will give you the code to open the cabinet housing one of the 4 external defibrillators.
+Someone must stay with the casualty and someone run for the defibrillator.
+Punch in the code, remove the defibrillator and return to the casualty.
+Open the case and follow the verbal instructions until Ambulance Crew arrive..

 DO YOU WANT AN ALLOTMENT - THERE MAY BE VACANCIES NOW?